 Running is a great way to stay fit and have fun either alone or as part of a group.
-Trail running and swim-runs have emerged as the latest craze to sweep the world with more and more people challenging themselves in these events along with the more classic fun runs.
-Whatever your discipline, if you work hard your muscles will too!
+Trail running and swim-run duathlons have become particularly popular in recent years, and more traditional ‘fun runs’ have continued to grow in popularity.
+Even with the absence of in-person events for much of 2020-21, the pavements grew ever busier with people adopting new running habits.
+Whatever your discipline, if you work hard, your muscles will too!

-Massage therapy can be a very useful adjunct to a runner’s regime no matter what level they are at.
+Massage therapy can be a very useful addition to a runner’s training and recovery regime, no matter what level they are at.
 Regular massage treatments during the training phase can be a great way to maintain optimal soft tissue (muscle/tendon/ligament) health.

 According to Greg Lehman (Canadian researcher, physiotherapist and sports and conditioning specialist), one of the great benefits of massage for runners, and indeed athletes as a whole, is pain relief.
-Pain free athletes can train sooner after a race and it is a fact that one of the main indicators for successfully reaching performance goals is the ability to remain injury (pain) free.
+Pain-free athletes can train sooner after a race, and, in fact, one of the main indicators for successfully reaching performance goals is the ability to remain injury (pain) free.

-It is important to understand that massage should never replace adequate warm-up and preparation before a run/race, but can be a part of it.
-Ideally, the pre-event massage should be administered close to the event to be most effective.
-Somewhere between 60 to 30-min out from the start is a good marker.
-At this time the runner can enjoy the benefit of;
+Massage should never replace adequate warm-up and preparation before a run/race, but it can be a part of it.
+Ideally, the pre-event massage should be administered close to the event in order to be most effective.
+Somewhere between 60 to 30 minutes out from the start is a good marker.
+At this time, the runner can enjoy the benefit of: